Knitting: Japanese short row

 In Japanese short rows, a locking stitch marker is used to hold the loop of the working yarn at the turning point.
 Eventually, the loop is picked up (and stitch marker removed) and worked together with the stitch on the other side of the gap.
 Japanese short rows usually result in tidier turning points with less extraneous yarn bulk compared to German short rows and the Wrap and Turn technique.

 Twined knitting

 The technique, also known as two-end knitting, is a traditional Scandinavian knitting technique.
 It refers to knitting where two strands of yarn are knitted into the fabric alternatively and twisted once and always in the same direction before every stitch.
 This produces a firmer and more durable fabric with greater thermal insulation than conventional one-end knitting.

+Left-handed knitting

+Most knitting patterns, tutorials, and instructions are written with right-handed knitters in mind (who knit from right to left with the working needle held in the right hand).
+Left-handed knitters sometimes learn to knit this way as well, while others learn to hold the working needle in the left hand and knit from left to right, a technique often called mirror knitting.

+When following patterns written for right-handed knitters, mirror knitters swap the terms "left" and "right," while the underlying process and instructions remain the same.
+For example, a make-one-left increase, when worked by a mirror knitter, will actually lean to the right.
+The same principle applies to garment construction: if a pattern's instructions are written for the right shoulder of a sweater, a mirror knitter following those same instructions will produce the left shoulder.
+In this way, the order in which the garment is constructed is mirrored, but the finished product is the same.

+When working from a charted pattern, mirror knitters read the chart in the opposite direction, i.e., left to right on right side rows and right to left on wrong side rows.
+For techniques such as colorwork, lace, or cables, knitters must reverse the chart to ensure the finished design comes out correctly formatted.